cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 ### Changelog

 - v.
 2.0.5, 2022-Jan-04 (only slide updates; videos remain as is):
    - Updated Ch.
-4: added "history covert channels" and "fully-passive covert channels".
+4: added "history covert channels" and "fully-passive covert channels", source: [https://zenodo.org/record/7503339](https://zenodo.org/record/7503339).

 - v.
 2.0.4, 2022-Sep-16 (only slide updates; videos remain as is):
    - Updated Ch.
 1: added reference to new paper by Luca Caviglione (@lucacav) and Wojciech Mazurczyk on stego-malware.